 What are Tethered Spinal Cords?

 Tethered spinal cords are a group of complicated developmental malformations of the spinal cord.
-These are benign conditions but as with the spina bifida children, can cause terrible consequences if not treated.
+These are benign conditions, but as with the spina bifida children, can cause terrible consequences if not treated.

 There is some overlapping of the naming of these conditions and some of them are cases of closed spina bifida.
 The various forms include such conditions as: tight filum terminale, lipomeningomyelocele, split cord malformations, dermal sinus tracts , dermoids and cystoceles.

-Usually children will complain of pain, if they are old enough or may show some signs of discomfort.
-As things progress they fail to gain or lose function of the legs, bowel or bladder.
-Luckily most of the conditions are picked up early due to unusual signs in the middle of their lower backs.
+Usually children will complain of pain if they are old enough or may show some signs of discomfort.
+As things progress, they fail to gain or lose function of the legs, bowel or bladder.
+Luckily, most of the conditions are picked up early due to unusual signs in the middle of their lower backs.

 These include fatty masses, areas of increased pigmentation, dimples or large collections of hair.
-When noticed these skin signs should prompt an investigation which usually includes an MRI scan.
+When noticed, these skin signs should prompt an investigation which usually includes an MRI scan.
 During infancy an ultrasound may be adequate to identify one of these conditions.

-Not to confuse things, it should be understood that if there is a problem in one site of the spinal cord, then there may be other problems such as syrinxes.
+It should be understood that if there is a problem in one site of the spinal cord, then there may be other problems such as syrinxes.
 For this reason it is a good idea to image the entire spinal cord and potentially the brain prior to treatment.

 In general, most pediatric neurosurgeons recommend these conditions be operated on to protect the growing spinal cord.
-For the child that has reached adult height with minimal if any symptoms, some neurosurgeons would advocate careful observation only.
+For the child that has reached adult height with minimal, if any symptoms, some neurosurgeons would advocate careful observation only.
 The operation is tailored to the cause of the tethering.

-In general the spinal column is opened from behind to expose the extent of the sites of tethering of the spinal cord.
+The spinal column is opened from behind to expose the extent of the sites of tethering of the spinal cord.
 Often neurosurgeons will have neurophysiologists monitor spinal cord and nerve function during the delicate operation to minimize risk to these structures.

 The great majority of children tolerate the surgery well and most improve or at least stabilize with regards to their level of function.
 There is a potential for the spinal cord to retether as the child gets older and for this reason it is important that they be carefully monitored.